niklonberg/next-js-ecommerce-mvp/README.md

 The main site has a homepage, products page & my orders page.
 Homepage has "Most popular" & "Newest products" sections, which filters based on purchase count and date added respectively.

-Clicking purchase takes the user to dynamically route /products/[productId]/purchase, where Stripe checkout is possible, which handles all the form validation.
+Clicking purchase takes the user to dynamically routed /products/[productId]/purchase, where Stripe checkout is possible, which handles all the form validation.

 On purchase success user is taken to /stripe/purchase-success/, where the user can download the product.
 This worked locally, but clicking download unfortunately yields a server error that I have been unable to fix.
 The user would also get an order confirmation email sent via Resend.